kitague/Calculator-Tesing-Jasmine/README.md

 In order to do this please fill out each function with your solution.
 Make sure to return the value so you can test it in Jasmine!
 To see the expected value take a look at the spec file that houses the Jasmine test cases.
 Below are my tests faileed and passed files included all tests passed.
+Test passed and I ahve practiced testing with Jasmine in Javascript

 jasmine calculator.spec.js